OlegSopilnyak/hotel-pms/README.md

 Micro-service demonstrate a facility to book room for guest to particular period of time.
 All data will be stored to external source for future processing.
-Business Model contains hotels, rooms, services provides by hotel, guests, hotel staff etc. For this PoC used H2 in-memory RDBMS.<br/>
+Business Model contains hotels, rooms, services provided by hotel, guests, hotel staff etc. For this PoC used H2 in-memory RDBMS.<br/>
 To build project execute command:<br/>
 **$gradle build**<br/><br/>